HoangLa95/qualitedevs2/PSs/ps1.md

 7. Click on **Create personal access token**.

 :::{important} SAVE YOUR PAT !!!
-Look at your token and save it !
+Look at your token and save it like a password!
 Once you leave the creation page, the PAT will no longer be visible.
 It is essential to save it, as you will need it to access your projects!
 :::

 :::{note} One PAT per workstation
-You need to create a distinct PAT for each workstation you use.
-It is possible to create as many PATs as necessary.
+It is recommended to create a distinct PAT for each workstation you use.
+You can generate as many PATs as necessary.
 :::

 ## Creating a remote repository